 Music Submission Guidelines

 In addition to performance samples, you must include a résumé or C.V. that details your musical experience.
 You should name and describe ensembles in which you have participated, note any private study, list performances in which you have participated (either in an ensemble or as a soloist), and note any duties performed as an ensemble assistant, officer, or section leader.
-The résumé should be uploaded through Slideroom.
+The résumé should be uploaded at the same time as your supplement.

 Visual Arts/Film Submission Guidelines

-The Visual Arts department recommends including a selection of works that demonstrates your artistic interests, experiences, and abilities.
+The Visual Arts department recommends including a selection of up to five works that demonstrates your artistic interests, experiences, and abilities.
 Visual Arts portfolios may include a variety of mediums, though several works of the same medium may be more helpful for evaluation.
 Work should demonstrate creativity, initiative, curiosity, and technique.
 Photography portfolios should demonstrate both thematic coherence and technical proficiency.
 Applicants are encouraged to submit work that explores a particular topic, idea, or subject through one or more series of photographs.
+Portfolio materials must be uploaded with the arts supplement and conform to specific file type and size specifications (JPG, PNG, GIF, TIF, or PDF; Max 16MB).
+Physical media submissions will not be reviewed and cannot be returned.